Botanical Name: Cyrtomium falcatum

 Combine this easy-care fern among variegated foliage plants, such as snow bush, colorful coleus -- or one of the prayer plants.

-This fern's leaflets are about 3-4 inches (8-10 cm) long with sawtoothed edges.
+Broad, asymmetrical leaflets are about 3-4 inches (8-10 cm) long with sawtoothed edges.
 Although it resembles the holly plant, the two aren't related.

 Less fussy about humidity than most common indoor ferns, it flourishes in the home with little care.
 It is better behaved, too.
 Unlike many ferns, Cyrtomium falcatum does not shed.